It’s October and I’m going back to basics with my housekeeping checklist!

 October Housekeeping Checklist

-Nothing invites sleep more than a freshly clean bed.
+Nothing invites sleep more than a freshly cleaned bed.

 Most washers these days are big enough for your pillows and duvet or comforter (Yes! those need washing too).
 Leaving them outside in the sun to dry will also help freshen them up.